 |26-34||No efficacy, can try doubling up||Up to 5 days, best ASAP||Same throughout 5 days, MOST effective|

 |35 or greater||No efficacy, can try doubling up, consider copper IUD||Lower efficacy, consider copper IUD||Same throughout 5 days, MOST effective|

-TLDR: the copper IUD is best followed by ella, and then Plan B or its generics.
+TLDR: the IUD is best followed by ella, and then Plan B or its generics.

-If your BMI is 26 or greater, consider IUD or Ella.
+If your BMI is 26 or greater, consider an IUD or Ella.

-If your BMI is 35 or greater, best to go with copper IUD.
+If your BMI is 35 or greater, best to go with an IUD.

-If you’ve got nothing else, then you could consider doubling up on your dose of Plan B if your BMI is 26 or greater.
+If you can’t get an IUD or ella, then consider doubling up on your dose of Plan B or its generic if your BMI is 26 or greater.